On this page

 You can only set a collection's

-parameters when creating the collection.
-After creation these parameters
+parameters when you create the collection.
+You cannot modify these

 "minutes" or from